dboddie/autobuild/README.txt

 Set up chroots using the autobuild-builder.py tool.
 For example:

-  autobuild-builder.py create precise-amd64 templates/metno /home/build/chroots precise
+  autobuild-builder.py create precise-amd64 templates/metno /home/build/chroots precise <key>

+where <key> is the ID of the public key that will be used to sign packages.

 The repositories to manage need to be checked out and registered with the autobuild-repo.py tool.
 For example: